This article is a companion to How to Protect Your Husband

-I believe God has intentionally wired us to be like this because we have a different role to fulfil as husbands in marriage.
-I must admit that I love it when my wife transforms a simple and silly looking room into something beautiful and homely.
-Even though I would not agree practically with the positioning of every item!
+I believe that God has intentionally wired us to be like this because we have a different role to fulfil as husbands in marriage.
+I must admit that I love it when my wife transforms a simple-looking room into something beautiful and homely, even though I would not agree with the practical positioning of every item!

-I believe God has equipped every husband with the fortitude and insight to see the danger from far off and warn his spouse to caution.
+I believe God has equipped every husband with the fortitude and insight to see danger from far off and to warn his spouse to exercise caution.
 As we represent Christ in marriage and our wives represent the Church, our protection of our wives should encompass much more than just physical protection.
-We know this because Christ’s protection encompasses more than the physical well-being of his bride, the Church.
+We know this because Christ’s protection encompasses more than the physical well-being of His Bride, the Church.
 (Ephesians 5:22-33)

-Often our wives might grapple with emotional pain because somebody said or did something hurtful to them.
-Or it may be that you as a husband neglected to do something which was expected of you.
-You may have said or done something that you should not have said.
-In these circumstances God wants to equip us by the help of the Holy Spirit to separate our emotions from the facts.
-Even where we might be the culprits he wants to lead us to apologise and point out how if this argument and pain is not lovingly dealt with in prayer and surrender to the Holy Spirit, it will lead to serious injury in the form of bitterness, resentment and harmful anger.
+Often, our wives might grapple with emotional pain because somebody said or did something hurtful to them.
+Or it may be that you as a husband neglected to do something expected of you.
+You may have said or done something that you should not have said or done.
+In these circumstances, God wants to equip us (with the help of the Holy Spirit) to separate our emotions from the facts.
+And where we might be the culprit, He wants to lead us to apologise and to show us how it will lead to serious injury in the form of bitterness, resentment and harmful anger if the argument and pain is not lovingly dealt with in prayer and surrender to the Holy Spirit.
 This would be detrimental to both your and her walk of sanctification with Christ.

-It would seem as if God not only expects of us as husbands to physically protect our wives but to nurture and protect their whole beings – body, soul and spirit.
-He makes his Holy Spirit available to us for all the strength and wisdom that we lack when attempting to protect our wives in these areas of their lives.
-All it takes from us to receive the needed wisdom and understanding from God is to make time for God and pursue intimacy with Him.
+It would seem as if God not only expects husbands to physically protect their wives but to nurture and protect their whole beings – body, soul and spirit.
+He makes His Holy Spirit available to us for all the strength and wisdom that we lack when attempting to protect our wives in these areas of their lives.
+All it takes from us to receive the needed wisdom and understanding from God is to make time for God and to pursue intimacy with Him.